mosip/documentation/docs/ctk-test-cases.md

 2\.
 URL endpoint `https://{base_URL}/v1/toolkit/saveTestCases`

 3\.
-Copy the Authorization token in the request header by logging into the compliance toolkit in your env with a user having a `GLOBAL_ADMIN` role.
+Copy the `Authorization` token in the request header by logging into the Compliance Toolkit in your env with a user having a `GLOBAL_ADMIN` role.
 Open the developer tools and copy the Authorization token from the headers section under the `Networks` tab.
 Add the Authorization token in postman, copy the token and place it in the headers section of the request (`Cookie=Authorization:eyAjksa...`)

 4\.
-Copy test cases array JSON and prepare a request as shown below.
+Copy the test cases array JSON and prepare a request as shown below.

 5\.
 Request body for saveTestCases request